intel/libipt/doc/howto_libipt.md

 Sections may be added and removed at any time as long as no decoder that uses the modified image is running.

-In addition to adding sections you can register a callback function for reading memory using `pt_image_set_callback()`.
+In addition to adding sections, you can register a callback function for reading memory using `pt_image_set_callback()`.
 The `context` parameter you pass together with the callback function pointer will be passed to your callback function every time it is called.
 There can only be one callback at any time.